vaulty-co/docs/docs/cookbooks/secure-email.md

 </form>
 ```

-## Back-end
+### Back-end

  Our [backend](https://github.com/vaulty-co/demo-collect-emails/blob/master/main.go) has two endpoints:

-- /subscribe - saves email in the database and sends confirmation email
+- /subscribe - saves email in a database and sends confirmation email via Mailgun
-- /subscribers - shows list of emails from the database
+- /subscribers - shows the list of emails from a database

-Here is the code we should pay attention to:
+Here is the code with application logic:

 ```go
 r.Post("/subscribe", func(w http.ResponseWriter, r *http.Request) {